-Network and The server provides these rear-panel connectors: management I/O One 1-Gb Ethernet dedicated management port Two 1-Gb Base-T Ethernet ports • One RS-232 serial port (RJ-45 connector) • One 15-pin VGA 4 connector • Two USB 5 2.0 connectors One front-panel KVM connector that is used with the included KVM cable, which provides two USB, one VGA, and one serial connector.
-WoL The 1-Gb Base-T Ethernet LAN ports support the wake-on-LAN (WoL) standard.
-Power Up to two power supplies, both either 450W or 650W each.
-Redundant as 1+1.
-Do not mix power supply types in the server.
-See Power Specifications, page A-3 for more information on power supplies.
-ACPI This server supports the advanced configuration and power interface (ACPI) 4.0 standard.
 Storage Drives are installed into front-panel drive bays that provide hot-pluggable access.
-There are two versions of the server front panel and backplane: • Small Form Factor-The server can hold up to eight 2.5-inch SAS 6 or SATA 7 hard drives or solid state drives. • Large Form Factor-The server can hold up to four 3.5-inch SAS or SATA hard drives.
-The server also contains one internal USB 2.0 port on the motherboard that you can use with a USB thumb drive for additional storage.
+The server is orderable in three different versions, each with one of three different front panel/backplane configurations: • Cisco UCS C240 (small form-factor (SFF) drives, with 24-drive backplane and expander).
+Holds up to twenty-four 2.5-inch hard drives or solid state drives. • Cisco UCS C240 (small form-factor (SFF) drives, with 16-drive backplane, no expander).
+Holds up to sixteen 2.5-inch hard drives or solid state drives. • Cisco UCS C240 (large form-factor (LFF) drives, with 12-drive backplane and expander).
+Holds up to twelve 3.5-inch hard drives.
+The server also contains one internal USB port on the motherboard that you can use with a USB thumb drive for additional storage.
 Cisco Flexible Flash drives The server can be ordered with up to two optional Cisco Flexible Flash drives (SD cards).
 This drive is pre-loaded with four virtual drives.
-The four virtual drives contain, respectively, the Cisco Server Configuration Utility, the Cisco Host Upgrade Utility, the Cisco C-Series server drivers set, and a blank virtual drive on which you can install an OS or a hypervisor (see also Replacing a Cisco Flexible Flash Card, page 3-40).
+The four virtual drives contain, respectively, the Cisco Server Configuration Utility, the Cisco Host Upgrade Utility, the Cisco C-Series server drivers set, and a blank VD on which you can install an OS or a hypervisor.
+See Replacing a Cisco Flexible Flash Card, page 3-61 for more information.
 The two flash drives can be configured in a RAID 1 configuration to protect your hypervisor VD.
-Disk Management (RAID) For a list of supported RAID controller options, see RAID Controller Considerations, page C-1.
-RAID Backup There is one mounting point inside the chassis that can be used for a RAID backup unit when using an LSI MegaRAID card.
-This unit can be either of the following: • The optional LSI BBU that can be used with LSI MegaRAID cards. • The SuperCap Power Module that can be used with LSI MegaRAID-CV cards.
+Disk Management (RAID) For a list of RAID 6 controller options and required cabling, see RAID Controller Considerations, page C-1.
+RAID Backup There are two mounting points inside the chassis that can be used for RAID backup units.
+This unit can be either of the following: The LSI battery backup unit that can be used with LSI MegaRAID cards. • The SuperCap power module that can be used with LSI MegaRAID-CV cards.
 Video Resolution up to 1600x1200, 16bpp at 60 Hz.
-Up to 256 MB of video memory. r
+Up to 256 MB of video memory.

 - 1. DIMM = dual inline memory module

 - 2. DDR3 = double data rate, type 3

-- 3. PCIe = peripheral component interconnect express

-- 4. VGA = video graphics array
+- 3. VGA = video graphics array

-- 5. USB = universal serial bus
+- 4. USB = universal serial bus

+- 5. PCIe = peripheral component interconnect express

+- 6. RAID = redundant array of independent disks